n8ebel/Slides/conferences/androidsummit18/fun()_talk_exploring_kotiln_functions.md

 ^ so what's left?
 ^ thankfully or this would be an awkwardly short talk ^ let's build on our example to explore how you can interact with a function
 ___

+## Flexible & Convenient

+^ the features of Kotlin functions make them flexible and convenient

+- Parameter & type flexibility
+- Variations in scoping
+- Variety of modifiers

+^ we'll explore a variety of ways that these make our lives easier as developers

+___

 # Parameter & Type Freedom